aakashyadav27/ai-code-review-automation/README.md

 **AI Code Review Automation** is a GitHub App that automatically reviews your pull requests using **4 specialized AI agents**.
 Each agent focuses on a specific aspect of code quality, providing comprehensive feedback that helps catch issues before they reach production.

-> **BYO API Key** — Users bring their own Google Gemini API key.
+> **BYO API Key** — Users bring their own API key (Google Gemini or Groq).
 No subscription required, pay only for what you use.

 ---